Sr. Director, Developer Advocacy (Presenter)

 In a growing Apache Kafka-based application, consumers tend to grow in complexity.
-What might have started as a simple stateless transformation (e.g., masking out personally identifying information or changing the format of a message to conform with internal schema requirements) soon evolves into complex aggregation, enrichment, and more.
-If you recall the consumer code we looked at up above, there isn’t a lot of support in that API for operations like those: You’re going to have to build a lot of framework code to handle time windows, late-arriving messages, lookup tables, aggregation by key, and more.
+What might have started as a simple stateless transformation (e.g., masking out personally identifiable information or changing the format of a message to conform with internal schema requirements) soon evolves into complex aggregation, enrichment, and more.
+If you recall the consumer code we looked at previously, there isn’t much support in that API for operations like those: You’re going to have to build a lot of framework code to handle time windows, late-arriving messages, lookup tables, aggregation by key, and more.
 And once you’ve got that, recall that operations like aggregation and enrichment are typically stateful.

 That “state” is going to be memory in your program’s heap, which means it’s a fault tolerance liability.
 If your stream processing application goes down, its state goes with it, unless you’ve devised a scheme to persist that state somewhere.
 That sort of thing is fiendishly complex to write and debug at scale and really does nothing to directly make your users’ lives better.
 This is why Apache Kafka provides a stream processing API.
 This is why we have Kafka Streams.